Chapter 10:

 "Amber!
 I was hoping you two would stop by and say hello.
 I've been buried up to my neck in reports, else I would have come out to the deck sooner." the man said.
 "Is this the boy you mentioned?"

 "Yes!
 Sakuta, this man is Commodore Azazel Flynn.
 He's one of the bravest men I've ever known, and pretty much like an uncle to me."
 Amber introduced the man warmly.
-"Oh, and this is Sakuta Yamada.
-He's the one that saved mother."
+"Oh, and this is Yamada Sakuta.
+He's the one that saved my mother's life."

-"She gives me far too much credit, but it is true that I served with her father in the royal navy for many years.
+"She gives me far too much credit, but I indeed served with her father in the royal navy for many years.
 Long before he became king, even."
 I checked for Amber's response, but her polite smile didn't waver.
-"It's nice to meet you, Sakuta."
+"It's nice to meet you, Mister Sakuta."

 "The pleasure is all mine.
 I appreciate you having us aboard your ship."
 I bowed.

 "No need for formalities, truly!
-When my favorite niece sent her familiar with a letter asking for my help, I couldn't put a crew together fast enough. " he said.
+When my favorite niece sent a message asking for my help, I couldn't put a crew together fast enough. " Captain Flynn said.

 Wait, he knows about the plan?